UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- UTSA and its opponents have combined to put up more than 59.5 points in five of 11 games this season.
+- UTSA and its opponents have combined to score more than 59.5 points in five of 11 games this season.

-- North Texas and its opponents have combined to score more than 59.5 points in three of 10 games this season.

-- The two teams combine to average 65.3 points per game, 5.8 more than the total in this contest.

-- This contest's total is 11.5 points more than the 48 these two squads combine to allow per game this season.
+- This contest's total is 11.5 points greater than the 48 these two squads combine to surrender per game this season.

-- The Roadrunners and their opponents score an average of 58.6 points per game, 0.9 fewer than Saturday's total.

-- The 59.5-point over/under for this game is 1.6 points below the 61.1 points per game average total in Mean Green games this season.
+- In 2021, games involving the Mean Green have averaged a total of 61.1 points, 1.6 more than the set total in this contest.

 UTSA Stats and Trends

-- When UTSA scores more than 27.9 points, it is 7-1 against the spread and 8-0 overall.
+- When UTSA records more than 27.9 points, it is 7-1 against the spread and 8-0 overall.

-- In games that UTSA amasses more than 379.3 yards, the team is 8-1 against the spread and 9-0 overall.
+- UTSA is 8-1 against the spread and 9-0 overall when the team piles up over 379.3 yards.

 - The Roadrunners have nine giveaways this season, while the Mean Green have 15 takeaways .